NervanaSystems/neon/doc/source/index.rst

 Features include:

-* Support for commonly used models including convnets, RNNs, LSTMs, and autoencoders
+* Support for commonly used models including convnets, RNNs, LSTMs, and autoencoders.
+You can find many pre-trained implementations of these in our `model zoo`_
 * Tight integration with our `state-of-the-art`_ GPU kernel library
 * 3s/macrobatch (3072 images) on AlexNet on Titan X (Full run on 1 GPU ~ 32 hrs)
+* Basic automatic differentiation support
+* Framework for visualization
 * Swappable hardware backends: write code once and deploy on CPUs, GPUs, or Nervana hardware

 New features in this release:

-* Fast image captioning model (matches CPU based NeuralTalk while ~200x faster)
-* Basic automatic differentiation support
+* Kepler GPU support
-* A framework for visualization
+* New data loader and serialization formats
+* Greatly expanded `model zoo`_ now featuring deep residual nets for image classification, fast-RCNN for object localization, C3D video action recognition.
 * and `many more`_.

 We use neon internally at Nervana to solve our `customers' problems`_